 Michael Hausfeld’s success as a lawyer and civil litigator has earned him respect and praise from those within the legal field and leading media.
 Numerous articles and surveys have noted his expertise on issues related to social justice, human rights, discrimination, and antitrust law.

-The National Law Journal has recognized him as one of the “Top 100 Influential Lawyers in America,” and the Legal Times named Mr. Hausfeld among the top 30 “Visionaries” in the Washington legal community in 2008.
-The New York Times referred to Mr. Hausfeld as one of the nation’s “most prominent antitrust lawyers,” and in 2009, the Washingtonian named him one of thirty “Stars of the Bar.”
-Most recently, the Global Competition Review stated that Hausfeld LLP “is clearly recognized as one of the best plaintiffs firms in the country.”
-In the past, the magazine has reported that he “consistently brings in the biggest judgments in the history of law” and that he is “a Washington lawyer determined to change the world — and [is] succeeding.”
+Michael is widely recognized as a leader in the claimants’ bar.
+The National Law Journal has recognized him as one of the “Top 100 Influential Lawyers in America” and the Legal Times named Michael among the top 30 “Visionaries” in the Washington legal community in 2008.
+The Lawyer recognized Michael as one of 40 lawyers “making waves” in the UK on its list of “International World Shakers.”
+The New York Times referred to Michael as one of the nation’s “most prominent antitrust lawyers,” and the Washingtonian named him one of thirty “Stars of the Bar.”
+Most recently, the Global Competition Review stated that Hausfeld “is clearly recognized as one of the best plaintiffs firms in the country.”
+In the past, the magazine has reported that Michael “consistently brings in the biggest judgments in the history of law” and that he is “a Washington lawyer determined to change the world — and succeeding.”

 For more information about Michael Hausfeld, including contact information, please click here.